 11. Incorporate More Digestible Fiber Into Your Cat’s Diet

-Often, when cats ingest more digestible fiber, their undesirable chewing is reduced, or may even stop altogether.
+When cats ingest more digestible fiber, their undesirable chewing is often reduced, or may even stop altogether.
 There are a few different ways you can offer your cat digestible fiber.

-If you are interested in learning other ways to incorporate more digestible fiber into your cat’s diet, consult with your veterinarian.
+If you want to learn other ways to incorporate more digestible fiber into your cat’s diet, consult your veterinarian.

 12. Reduce Your Cat’s Anxiety

 Anxiety in cats is not always as easy to identify as anxiety in humans.
 Cats often exhibit undesirable behaviors such as chewing, scratching, or urinating when they are anxious.